Angluca/cex/docs/README.md

 There are two general purpose allocators globally available out of the box for CEX:

 * `mem$` - is a heap allocator, the same old `malloc/free` type of allocation, with extra alignment support.
 In unit tests this allocator provides simple memory leak checks even without address sanitizer enabled.
-* `tmem$` - dynamic arena, with 256kb page size, used for short lived temporary operations, cleans up pages automatically at program exit.
+* `tmem$` - dynamic arena, with 256kb page size, used for short-lived temporary operations, cleans up pages automatically at program exit.
 Does page allocation only at the first allocation, otherwise remain global static struct instance (about 128 bytes size).
 Thread safe, uses `thread_local`.

 #### Caveats